Jenny Eclair: Empire's Children

+Eclair hosted two seasons of the Channel 4 life drawing competition Drawers Off: The Big Naked Painting Challenge, from 2021 to 2022.

 As a contestant

 In 2005, Eclair appeared in the reality show Comic Relief Does Fame Academy.

 On 18 November 2010, she joined the 2010 series of I'm a Celebrity...
 Get Me Out of Here!, finishing in third place behind Stacey Solomon and Shaun Ryder.

 In August 2012, she appeared in Celebrity MasterChef on BBC One.

 She was a contestant in The Great Pottery Throw Downs December 2022 festive celebrity show.

 She was a contestant in the fifteenth series of Taskmaster (aired March–June 2023), alongside comedians Frankie Boyle, Mae Martin, Kiell Smith-Bynoe and Ivo Graham.

 Splash!

 On 25 January 2014, Eclair took part in the second series of the ITV celebrity diving show Splash!, appearing in the fourth heat.